ibm-cloud-docs/databases-for-mongodb/howto-managing-connections.md

 Alternatively, you can use a third-party tool such as [PgBouncer](https://pgbouncer.github.io/){: .external} to manage your application's connections.

-## Raising the PostgreSQL Connection Limit
+## Raising the PostgreSQL connection limit
 {: #raise-connection-limit}

 PostgreSQL allocates some amount of memory on a per connection basis, typically around 5 - 10 MB per connection.
 It is important to consider the total amount of memory that is available to your deployment before increasing the connection limit.
 To raise the connection limit, first you might want to [scale your deployment](/docs/databases-for-postgresql?topic=databases-for-postgresql-resources-scaling) to ensure that you have enough memory to accommodate more connections.